-All faculty members are expected to participate in academic processions in full academic garb, which can be rented or purchased through the Runestone Bookstore.
+All faculty members are expected to participate in academic processions in full academic garb.

 2.8 AAUP Relationship

 The College is a member of the Association of American Colleges and Universities, an original endorser of the American Association of University Professors 1940 Statement of Principles on Academic Freedom and Tenure.
 In the case of conflict between the procedures specified in that document, or from the 1970 Interpretive Comments to the 1940 Statement of Principles, the terms of this handbook shall control.
 In general, this handbook reflects the historical and continuing commitment of the College to shared governance as articulated in the AAUP's 1967 Statement on Government of Colleges and Universities.
 The Augustana chapter of the AAUP is active in support of the principles of the association.
 Meetings are held on call of the local chair and delegates have been sent to state and national conventions.
 Membership, which is encouraged, is by application, not by solicitation.